Lake Louise Skiing at a Glance

 10 Lifts: 1 Gondola , 6 Chairs, 3 Carpets

 Lake Louise Ski Resort is the biggest ski resort in the Canadian Rockies, one of three ski resorts located in Banff National Park with Sunshine and Norquay, and its one of the most beautiful ski resorts in the world.
 If your ski bucket list includes big mountain skiing, luxury lodging, stellar views and amazing on-mountain lunches, Lake Louise is your next ski vacation destination.

 Skiing Lake Louise is an alpine adventure, with four mountain faces including the Back Bowls, and one of the longest seasons in North America.
-Its part of the Big 3 Banff ski resorts along with Sunshine and Norquay.
+Its part of Ski Big 3 Banff ski resorts along with Sunshine and Norquay.

-Swift lifts serve 3,250’ vertical on Lake Louise’s tame front side groomers to double black diamond chutes and a few wide open bowls for advanced and expert on the backside.
+Swift lifts serve 3,250’ vertical on Lake Louise’s tame front side groomers to double black diamond chutes and a few wide open bowls for advanced and experts on the backside.
 To reach the real summit, Mt Whitehorn at 8,652′, you take a Summit Platter lift, read: not ideal for snowboarders.

 Lake Louise views are stunning, with towering Canadian Rockies, Mt Victoria at 11,375′, and the legendary Lake Louise covered in glacial ice in winter.

 Beautiful on mountain ski lodges are spectacular as well.
-Lodge of The Ten Peaks is grand timber and stone at the base, with soaring log ceilings, ski shops, services, a cafeteria and the Powderkeg Lounge and Great Bear Room featuring table service and fireplace, big screen TVs.
+Lodge of The Ten Peaks is grand timber and stone at the base, with soaring log ceilings, ski shops, services, a cafeteria and the upstairs Powder Keg Lounge and Great Bear Room featuring table service, fireplace, and big screen TVs.
 Next door, the original Whiskey Jack Lodge has ski services and an upscale Northface Bistro where lunch is served with Chef’s buffet stations and a slope view.

-Whitehorn Lodge is mid mountain and ideal for ski in lunch, near the Glacier or Grizzly Express.
-Ski in for a beer, a Bison Burgers or cheese fondue in a lovely alpine modern atmosphere.
+Whitehorn Lodge is mid mountain and ideal for ski in lunch, access via Glacier or Grizzly Express.
+Ski in for a beer, a Bison Burger or cheese fondue in the lovely alpine modern atmosphere.
 The real highlight though is the view of Lake Louise and Temple Mountain’s glaciers.